nikku/markmark/README.md

 ## What is this

-* Language tooling and code intelligence for markdown files
+Language tooling and code intelligence for markdown files:

-    * Go to definition
+* [x] Go to definition
-    * Find references
+* [x] Find references
+* [x] Complete links and tags

-* Exposed as a language server
+Exposed as a library, but also as a [language server](https://microsoft.github.io/language-server-protocol/).

 ## Installation